vinaykathait/Design-and-Electrical-Characterization-of-45-nm-NMOS-PMOS-using-Synopsys-Sentaurus-TCAD/README.md

 Developed and simulated a 45 nm NMOS & PMOS structure using Sentaurus SProcess, including key fabrication steps such as well formation, gate oxide growth, LDD/halo implants, spacer, and source/drain.
 Performed electrical characterization in Sentaurus SDevice, extracting Vth (~0.17 V NMOS, −0.84 V PMOS), ION/IOFF, DIBL, and gm from ID–VG/ID–VD curves, validating short-channel effects.

-Paste code in your cmd and run it.
+Paste this  code on your cmd and run it.